roopekj/blog/_posts/2025-02-16-fortran-out-here-impressing.markdown

 You simply cannot deduce *Fortran out here impressing* based on one circle moving three pixels further than another circle every millisecond in an animation.
 None of this is even remotely sensible.
 And yet, the title of the site asks the most hilariously naive question you could think of: "How fast is your favorite language?"

-# No brakes on the stupidity train
+# All gas no brakes
 I was aware of the Levenshtein disaster prior to looking into this.
 Horrid, but whatever.
 Maybe someone made it, had this explained to them and learned their lesson.
 Wrong!
 These people have been busy and are more enthusiastic than ever.
 Look at this:
 ![](/blog/assets/fibonacci.gif){:width="750px", loop=""}